Chandrasekhar Billavara

+Billavara is the first Indian born WSOP bracelet winner.

 Billavara competes in a weekly home game with friends.
 He jokes that he looks forward to confronting his friends by stating, “Now, I will look at them and say – are you trying to bluff me?
 Are you crazy?
 Look at this gold bracelet on my wrist!
 You want to try [to] bluff me?”

 As of 2010, Billavara had tournament winnings of over $740,000.
 His three cashes at the WSOP accounted for $734,607 of those winnings.